RiiConnect24/RiiTag-Next/README.md

 3. Copy `.env` to `.env.development.local` and fill it in (at least `DATABASE_URL` and `IRON_SECRET`, see table below)
 4. `npm run dev:db-reset`
 5. `npm run start`
+6. If you have changed the db scheme, create a migration with `npm run dev:db-create-migration`

 ## Deploy